larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 (54:30)
 OK,
-well here we here we have some more stuff off the 3:40 it starts with this special news gas thing again and then some more circle.
+well here we here we have some more stuff off the 340 it starts with this Speciner's gas thing again and then some more circle.
 OK so now that gas thing again is the model of a.